dslab-epfl/chef/ccli/README.md

 ## DESCRIPTION

-The chef command line interface is a common interface to a collection of scripts that offer a simplified way for using chef, including
+The chef command line interface is a common interface to a collection of scripts that offer a simplified way for using chef, including building chef, creating and managing disk images, or interacting with running chef instances.

-* Building chef
-* Creating and managing disk images
-* Interacting with running chef instances, running in multiple configurations

 The following commands are available: